2026 Best Software Awards are here!See the list

 These insights, currently in beta, are compiled from user reviews and grouped to display a high-level overview of the software.

-• Reviewers noted challenges in configuring the platform, difficulties in exporting tasks as PDFs, inability to edit assets in a work order, and the loss of information when the internet connection is down.
+• Reviewers experienced challenges with initial configuration, particularly structuring asset hierarchies and preventive maintenance plans, and found it difficult to export tasks as PDFs, and also mentioned issues with the inability to edit assets in a work order and loss of information when the internet connection is lost.

 Fracttal One features and usability ratings that predict user satisfaction